CodySchaaf/cs-option/README.md

 Options keep with the iterable api, meaning you can duck type the with arrays, streams, ect.

 Options also ensure a more functional approach to programming, and help keep code cleaner and easier to read.

+With TypeScript this becomes awesome, because youa re able to ensure that all null cases are handled at compile time.

 # Bower and Npm

 npm install `cs-option`